Gold, platinum prices up in Azerbaijan

 By Trend

-Gold, platinum prices increased in Azerbaijan on Nov.
-15, compared to the prices on Nov.
-14, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).
+Gold, silver and platinum prices increased in Azerbaijan on Nov.
+20, compared to the prices on Nov.
+19, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

-The price of gold increased by over 2.8 manat to slightly over 2,493 manat per ounce.
+The price of gold increased by over 5.7 manat and exceeded 2,505 manat per ounce.

-The price of silver decreased by 0.0342 manat and amounted to 28.8 manat per ounce.
+The price of silver increased by 0.15 manat and amounted to just over 29.1 manat per ounce.

 |